**Asking for Help – Do You Know How? Barriers? Who Can Help? Helping Others**

 - The Samaritans Tel: 116 123 or download their new self-help app

 While not every moment of our lives can be happy, we all deserve to feel like there’s somewhere to go when we need help, whether with the small things or the big curveballs life sometimes throws at us.
-Don’t be afraid to reach out for professional mental health support, and know it’s a courageous decision to make for yourself.
+Don’t be afraid to reach out for professional mental health support (link is external), and know it’s a courageous decision to make for yourself.

 The newly launched COVID Information Hub provides information and practical guidance and sources of support if you are helping someone else who has mental health concerns.